Why should you backup Windows 7 to the cloud?

 Step 4.
 Then click Add Source and select the Windows 7 files that need to be backed up to the cloud, click Add Destination to select CBackup Cloud as the backup destination.

 Step 6.
-Finally, click Start Backup.
+Finally, click Start Backup to perform the PC auto backup.

 The top 4 solutions for Windows 7 cloud backup are listed above.
 You can compare the features and advantages of each service and choose the most suitable backup solution for your computer.
 If your data volume is too large, you can consider using CBackup to merge multiple cloud drives to get more space.